zettca/hv-uikit-react/apps/docs/src/pages/app-shell/assets-and-apis.md

 As such, the functionality provided by Vite should not be used.
 Instead, the `require.meta.resolve` method should be used to construct URLs relative to the _Application Bundles'_ origin, as shown above.

-Check [Importing CSS files](./styling.md#importing-css-files) for an alternative to importing CSS files.
+Check [Importing CSS files](./styling#importing-css-files) for an alternative to importing CSS files.

 ## Data-fetching library

-The usage of a data-fetching library is highly recommended to avoid the need to write boilerplate code for data fetching and error handling.
+The usage of a data-fetching library, such as [SWR](https://swr.vercel.app/) or [React Query](https://react-query.tanstack.com/), is highly recommended to avoid the need to write boilerplate code for data fetching and error handling.

-For REST APIs, libraries like [SWR](https://swr.vercel.app/) or [React Query](https://react-query.tanstack.com/) are recommended.
-For GraphQL APIs, [Apollo Client](https://www.apollographql.com/docs/react/) is recommended.